rencap12/Shellhacks_24/README.md

 ## Option 2: Use Docker
 Ensure Docker is installed and running on your machine

-Ensure you configured your OpenAI API key in the .env file in the server folder

 From the root of your project (/Shellhacks_24), run in the terminal:
 ```bash
 docker-compose up --build